-However, we do know enough about the likely health risks of vaping—based on the safety profiles of the chemicals involved—to understand that vaping is highly unlikely to pose risks to users as great as those of combustible cigarettes.
+However, we do know enough about the likely health risks of vaping—based on the safety profiles of the chemicals involved—to understand that vaping almost certainly doesn’t pose risks to users as great as those of combustible cigarettes.

-Based on government standards for workplace exposure to inhaled chemicals and metals, scientists can estimate whether the toxic constituents present in “second hand vapor” might make vaping harmful to others.
-And so far, there’s no evidence that second hand vaping is a serious threat to the health of non-vaping bystanders.
+We may actually know more about the risks to bystanders than to vapers themselves.
+Based on standards for workplace exposure to inhaled chemicals and metals, scientists can estimate whether the toxic constituents present in “secondhand vapor” might make vaping harmful to “accidental vapers.”

 Does that necessarily mean that vapers should feel free to vape everywhere without regard to the wishes of others?
 No!

 Even if secondhand vaping can’t be proven harmful to others, the concerns of family and friends need to be respected.
 Obviously, if a spouse or visitor objects, vapers should be courteous and thoughtful, and take the vape outside.
 Clearly, if someone in the home has asthma or another respiratory condition, secondhand vape is best avoided, since we know PG and some flavorings can irritate the airways.

 Children, of course, don’t get to make an informed choice about what they breathe, so vapers should use good judgement and be more cautious than they might be around adults.
 There are no secondhand vapor studies that specifically measure the lung functions of babies or young children after daily vape inhalation.
 Vapers shouldn’t experiment on their kids.